Life asks a lot of you. Support shouldn't.

 A 2025 RCT of Conscious Connected Breathwork showed a Cohen's d of 1.44 for anxiety reduction.
 These are not small signals.
 On the asynchronous format specifically: these sessions all occured online.
 And the strongest predictor of therapeutic outcome in CBT isn't what happens in session — it's between-session skill practice.

-Clients who engage with tools between appointments show better outcomes.
+Individuals who engage with tools between appointments show better outcomes.
 The challenge has always been that those tools, until now, have been worksheets and psychoeducation handouts.
 Guided breathwork audio changes that.
 It gives clients a somatic, evidence-based regulation practice they can actually use — at 3am, after a hard conversation, in a parked car before they walk into a difficult situation.

 Because the part of the brain that can actually use that information is offline.